Jupyter Notebook basics#

 Saving notebooks#

-Normally, when you work with Jupyter Notebook, you use notebooks for code and results.
-Of course you want to save that work!
-Although you may see that Jupyter Notebook automatically saves changes in “checkpoints” (temporary backups, in case of problems), you need to save your changes actively to save the original notebook file.
+Normally, when you work with Jupyter Notebook, you use notebooks to write code and to produce some results.
+Of course you want to save that work.
+Although you may see that Jupyter Notebook automatically saves changes in “checkpoints” (temporary backups), you need to save your changes actively to make sure that you do not lose any work.

 Save your file by clicking the “floppy disk” button on the toolbar, or via “File” > “Save”, or using a keyboard shortcut Ctrl + S (or Cmnd + S on MacOS).